• Skip to primary navigation

 This post may contain affiliate links which won’t change your price but will share some commission.

-Chicken Chasseur or Hunter’s Chicken is one of the most popular French chicken recipes.
+Chicken Chasseur, or Hunter’s Chicken, is one of the most popular French recipes.
 It contains simple ingredients like bone-in chicken, mushrooms, tomatoes, wine, and herbs.
 It’s very easy to make and looks as amazing as it tastes.
-Serve it to your guests or family, tell them that it’s Chicken Chasseur and you’ll impress everybody.
+Serve it to your guests or family, tell them it’s Chicken Chasseur, and you’ll impress everybody.
 But once they’ve actually sunken their teeth into it, I guarantee they’ll be speechless (that happened in my house).
 How does that sound?

 This post may contain affiliate links.
 You can read my disclosure policy HERE.